sansbacher/docs/git/README.md

     As in a Remote Repo, a Git Repository that is stored on some other non-local machine.
 It could be someone else's computer (you can clone from and Push/Pull from someone else's local repo), a private Git server, or a hosted Git service like GitHub.
 In a local Git Repo the default name for the Remote repo is "origin" (since generally you keep your source code on a server somewhere to protect it and Clone it to your local computer) - thus the Remote Repo would be the origin of those files.
 There are several services beyond GitHub that are Git compatible, such as GitLab, BitBucket, etc - some also offer free Public Repos (though some charge to host Private Repos).
 GitHub is the most popular.
 Microsoft has an Azure Hosted version, part of Azure DevOps, called Azure DevOps Repos.
 GitHub and Azure Repos treat README.md files as special, showing their Markdown contents as HTML when you browse Repo directories, and also support LFS [Large File Support] as otherwise GitHub has a 100MB file size limit.
 Markdown is a simplified version of human readable Text Files that map to basic HTML.
 This document is written in Markdown.

 * **Pull or Push**
     The act of Pulling down updated files from the Remote Repo to your local Report (Working Directory) - to refresh your working copy is a Pull (the initial Pull is called a Clone, since you're starting with nothing).
 The act of Pushing changed files up to the Remote Repo is a Push.
-You can Push/Pull any (or all) Branches, but generally only the "master" and perhaps a "dev" Branch.
+You can Push/Pull any (or all) Branches, but generally only the "master" / "main" and perhaps a "dev" Branch.
 The Pushed/Pulled files are then Merged into the local (or Remote, depending on if it's a Push or a Pull) Repo.
 Local versions of the Remote's Branches are designated with the name of the Remote/Branch, such as origin/master - indicates the master Branch on the Remote called origin, which would map to your local master Branch (and upstream/dev would be the dev Branch on the Remote called upstream).

 * **Merge**
     When Pushing or Pulling changes to/from a Remote Repo those changes need to be Merged together by creating a new set of Files comprising all of the files, and changes to Files, from both Branches.
 If there are Merge Conflicts you will be given a chance to pick either which file "wins" or even which Hunk of a file "wins" (a Hunk is Git's name for a chunk or part of a file that has changed).
 Even if a file is changed by both Branches as long as it's not in the same Hunk/part then the file will be automatically Merged - only when both Branches change the same line(s) will a Conflict occur.
 You can also Merge two local Branches, such as merging a bugFix Branch into a dev Branch, or the dev into master Branch before deploying.
 In addition to Merging you can also Rebase - which replays/moves a Branch onto another Branch - the end result is more or less the same.